Installing

 Vagrant

-Vagrant manages hypervisors such as VirtualBox and makes it easy to distribute pre-packaged virtual machines, known as “boxes”.
-Obtain the correct installer for your platform here.
+Vagrant manages hypervisors such as VirtualBox and makes it easy to distribute pre-packaged virtual machines, known as “boxes.”
+Download the appropriate Vagrant installer for your platform from the Vagrant Downloads page.

 $ vagrant --version